 All units are subject to derating for altitude and temperature.
-Derating reduces the available power for operating tools and accessories connected to the receptacles.
+Derating reduces the available power for operating tools and accessories connected to the outlets.
 For every increase in 1,000 ft (305 m) of elevation, engine performance for this unit typically drops between 2-4%.
-Also, engine performance decreases about 1% for every 10 °F (5.6 °C) increase in ambient air temperature over 72 °F (22 °C).
+Engine performance decreases approximately 1% for every 10 °F (5.6 °C) increase in ambient air temperature over 72 °F (22 °C).